 Average daily cost: $31

 Ah, Albania, the worst kept secret of the Mediterranean.
-The cheapest Mediterranean country is still often referred to as an “undiscovered gem”, even though it’s been firmly on the sun-tan-package holiday roster for years… It’s a gem for sure though, and if it’s still undiscovered for you, here are some good reasons to get discovering.
+The cheapest Mediterranean country is still often referred to as an “undiscovered gem”, even though it’s been firmly on the sun-tan-package holiday roster for years… It’s a gem for sure though, and if it’s still undiscovered for you, here are some good reasons to get discovered.
+Not to mention, Albania’s beaches are stunning.

 Northern Albania = mountains.
 Just awesome, amazing, majestic mountains that form a part of a three-country Peaks of Balkans hike.
 Shkoder, the nearest city, is a chill town with nothing much going on except cuteness and coolness.